-We believe in mainstreaming equality, diversity and inclusion.
-That is building it diversity into all processes and functions, considering it as part of policy decisions and building it into the planning of programmes and projects.
-We have a variety of tools and processes that support us to do this.
+Our aim is to mainstream equality, diversity and inclusion.
+That means taking diversity into account as we develop and deliver processes and functions, considering it as part of policy decisions and building it into the planning of programmes and projects.
+We have a variety of tools that support us to do this.

 Mainstreaming Equality, Diversity and Inclusion

 Diversity assessment framework (DAF)